-Pregnant teenagers’ rights are the same as adults regarding medical care and giving up a child for adoption.
+In most cases, pregnant teenagers’ rights are the same as adults regarding medical care and giving up a child for adoption.
 According to the American Bar Association, the 1975 legal ruling of Lassiter vs. Department of Social Services indicated that parents have a right to custody and decision-making for their children.
 What does this mean?

 Teenage pregnancy legal rights begin as soon as you suspect you are pregnant.
-If you think you may be pregnant, you have the right to confidential pregnancy testing.
-No one can tell your parents or anyone else about the results of your pregnancy test unless you say it’s okay.
+If you think you may be pregnant, you have the right to pregnancy testing.
+No one should tell your parents or anyone else about the results of your pregnancy test unless you say it’s okay.
 You also cannot be forced to take a pregnancy test without your permission.

 - Pregnant teenagers have the right to stay in school.
 You cannot be forced to transfer to an alternative school, special program, or GED program.